 Faculty labs affiliated with DSRB are addressing key questions in developmental biology, stem cell/niche interactions, and regenerative biology.
 The thread that unites these areas is the compelling drive to understand how tissues are formed, maintained and repaired.
 The primary mission of the DSRB program is the training of students in hypothesis-driven research at the forefront of these areas.
-Emphasizing that it is essential that we scientists communicate “what we do” and “why” to both our scientific peers and to the community at large, our program also emphasizes intellectual exchange and outreach, with activities geared to collective student participation.
+Since it is so essential that we scientists communicate “what we do” and “why” to both our scientific peers and to the community at large, our program also emphasizes intellectual exchange and outreach, with activities geared to collective student participation.

 DSRB Students will be exposed to interdisciplinary training in gametogenesis; embryonic and fetal development; nervous system development and its wiring; the genesis of tissues and organ systems as well as their homeostasis, metabolism and repair.
 Exciting work is unraveling the basic biology of these processes, as well as understanding the consequences of and working toward the amelioration of diseases affecting their function.
 Complementing these areas is work on Embryonic Stem Cells (ESCs) and Induced Pluripotent Stem Cells (iPSCs; patient-derived iPSCs), using genome-scale approaches to understand disease processes in vitro in order to develop cell replacement strategies for therapy.
 The proximity of the University of Pennsylvania Health System, a world-renowned academic medical center, provides unparalleled opportunity for translational research.